DevExpress-Examples/XAF_how-to-create-a-custom-action-type-with-a-custom-control-barcheckitem-associated-with-it-e1977/Readme.md

 Note that in most cases, it is not required to implement a custom action and action item.
 It is sufficient to customize the existing action control as described in the <a href="http://documentation.devexpress.com/#Xaf/CustomDocument3183"><u>How to: Customize Controls Associated with an Action</u></a> topic.

+## See Also

-An example for ASP.NET is available here: <a href="https://www.devexpress.com/Support/Center/p/E4357">How to create a custom action type with a custom control in Web</a>.</p>
+ - <a href="https://www.devexpress.com/Support/Center/p/E4357">How to create a custom action type with a custom control in Web</a> (ASP.NET webForms)
+ - [XAF Blazor - Implement a custom Action type](https://github.com/DevExpress-Examples/xaf-custom-action-type-blazor) (ASP.NET Core Blazor Server)

 <br/>